Vaibhavkulshrestha12/Monitering-Dashboard/README.md

-# Cpu -performance Dashboard
+# System -performance Dashboard

 This project is built on the Vite build with a React TSX template.
 It uses the `recharts` library and the `os` library of Node.js to generate real-time system monitoring graphs where you can check your memory and CPU consumption.
 It uses WebSocket for real-time changes.

 ## Features

 - Real-time system monitoring
 - Memory and CPU consumption graphs
+- Gpu and process monitoring
 - Built with Vite and React TSX
 - Uses WebSocket for real-time updates